 Sustainable funding sources are essential to maintain an effective and high-quality crisis system.
 AB 988 contributes to the system's fiscal sustainability by providing a dedicated funding source for 988 Crisis Centers and for mobile crisis teams accessed through 988.
-Though AB 988 makes it clear that the state will distribute surcharge funds to, first, 988 Crisis Centers and, second, mobile crisis teams accessed through 988, more communication and education should be provided to 988 Crisis Centers and the public to explain the 988 surcharge fee, the funding procedures, and the types of support provided by the 988 State
+Though AB 988 makes it clear that the state will distribute surcharge funds to, first, 988 Crisis Centers and, second, mobile crisis teams accessed through 988, more work is needed to develop a transparent funding process, including a clear process through which mobile crisis teams can access funding.